13 Best IDE For Linux Programmers and Developers

 - Used for KDE/QT development.

 Geany is a text editor, that works on the GTK+ toolkit, though it has all basic features of an integrated development environment (IDE).
-Geany was developed in order to supply a small and fast IDE, which has only a few dependencies from other packages.
+Purposefully developed in order to supply a small and fast IDE, which has only a few dependencies from other packages.
 It supports numerous file types and bears some nice features.

 Supported Languages: Java, HTML, PHP, C, Perl, Python, Pascal